, ,

 Conclusion

-Microsoft NCE has brought many changes in how subscriptions are managed and handled.
-With new modifications around pricing, currency, and promotions continuously being introduced, CSP partners must review and design effective renewal management processes.
+Microsoft NCE brought many changes in how subscriptions are managed and handled.
+With new modifications around pricing, currency, quantity reduction window and promotions continuously being introduced, CSP partners must review and design effective renewal management processes.
 In addition, they must build strategies to manage risks and take steps toward improving outreach and crafting new communication strategies.

 View a recent webinar where we are joined by Microsoft Partners and Work 365 users to discuss Managing Renewals and NCE complexities